Search

 Constraints

-Plan: The organisation need to determine opportunity and than plan for the improvement.
+Plan: The organisation need to determine opportunities and then plan for improvement.

-Do: In next step the managers of the company need to implement the plan for the change on a small area.
+Do: In the next step the managers of the company need to implement the plan for the change in a small area.

-Check: In this stage organisation need to assess the result of the improvement.
+Check: In this stage, organisations need to assess the result of the improvement.

-Act: It the results are positive than company can implement them on large scale.
+Act: If the results are positive then the company can implement them on a large scale.

-· Main feature of PDCA is that it can help to analyse the problem.
+· The main feature of PDCA is that it can help to analyse the problem.

-· It helps to develop new experiments so that large number of customers can be gathered.
+· It helps to develop new experiments so that a large number of customers can be gathered.

 · PDCA is mainly used to successfully implement the modification.

-When an organisation is willing to implement change on a large level than it cannot guide them as it provide guidance to launch the change at small scale for the first time (Zincirkiran and Tiftik, 2014).
+When an organisation is willing to implement change on a large level then it cannot guide them as it provides guidance to launch the change at a small scale for the first time (Zincirkiran and Tiftik, 2014).

 2.3 Scope and Scale of a Problem